Last updated: 2026-04-27

 - FNOL (First Notice of Loss) intake: Structured intake on auto, home, and commercial losses.
 Agents capture loss details, policyholder information, and supporting documentation.
 24/7 coverage with rotating overnight shifts during severe weather and CAT events.
 See our FNOL outsourcing guide.

-- Billing and payment processing: Premium billing inquiries, payment processing via PCI-aligned scope-minimization patterns, NSF and lapse handling, and reinstatement workflows.
+- Billing and payment processing: Premium billing inquiries, payment processing via PCI-aligned scope-minimization patterns, NSF and lapse handling, and reinstatement workflow scheduling.

-- Renewal outreach and retention: Outbound renewal confirmation calls, coverage gap flagging, and warm transfers to your licensed Connecticut producers when policy changes or re-quotes are needed.
+- Renewal coordination and outreach: Outbound renewal confirmation calls, coverage gap flagging, and warm transfers to your in-house licensed Connecticut producers when policy changes, re-quotes, or coverage advice are needed.

 - Policyholder services: Address changes, endorsement requests, beneficiary updates, ID card requests, and certificate of insurance (COI) issuance for commercial accounts.

-- Live transfer lead generation: TCPA-compliant outbound for auto, home, life, and commercial lines, with warm transfers to your licensed CT producers.
+- B2B lead pre-qualification: TCPA-compliant outbound for auto, home, life, and commercial lines, with warm transfers to your in-house licensed CT producers for quote, recommendation, and bind activity.

 For broader vertical context across all CFG locations, see our insurance call center service page, our Jamaica insurance hub, and the insurance call center outsourcing guide.

-Connecticut insurance is regulated by the Connecticut Insurance Department (CID).
+Connecticut insurance is regulated by the Connecticut Insurance Department (CID), headquartered in Hartford at 153 Market Street.
 Selling, soliciting, or negotiating insurance for a Connecticut risk requires a resident or non-resident producer license issued by CID.
-Non-licensable activities like FNOL intake, claims status, billing, and routine policyholder servicing fall outside producer licensing.
+Non-licensable activities like FNOL intake, claims status, billing, lead pre-qualification, and routine policyholder servicing fall outside producer licensing and are the scope CFG agents handle.

 Vendor Oversight Expectations

 CID regulates the licensee, not the contact center.
 The carrier, MGA, or agency carries direct responsibility for the conduct of any vendor handling Connecticut policyholder calls.
-Practical compliance for outsourced contact centers includes documented vendor due diligence, encrypted call recording with retention policy, role-based access controls, TCPA-compliant outbound infrastructure, and current producer licenses for any seat performing licensable activity.
-CFG provides a vendor questionnaire response, recording retention documentation, and a per-state licensure roster as part of standard onboarding.
+Practical compliance for outsourced contact centers includes documented vendor due diligence, encrypted call recording with retention policy, role-based access controls, TCPA-compliant outbound infrastructure, and routing logic that keeps licensable activity with your in-house licensed staff.
+CFG provides a vendor questionnaire response, recording retention documentation, and call-routing-and-transfer logs as part of standard onboarding.

 Hartford-area programs need three things that nearshore Caribbean delivers consistently: